CharlyCst/tendermock/log.md

 - Relevent specification can be found in [ICS 24 (Host Requirements)](https://github.com/cosmos/ics/tree/master/spec/ics-024-host-requirements).
 - From ICS 24 values stores **MUST** use the canonical encoding, proto3 files are provided with the spec.

+### October 7

+- Added support for Merk store.
+- Handle `/abci_query` and `/abci_info`

+To resolve:

+- How does the relayer submit transaction?
+Didn't see any use of the rpc client for that.
+- tendermint-rpc is build for client support, but does not expose request internal values (nedded to implement a server)
+- How to handle the 'height' param in queries?